OchaBanana/ncsc_labs/day_1/connect_ipmi/connect_ipmi.rst

 Connencting to IPMI:
 ..........

-      .. raw:: html

-        1. Open a web browser to your IPMI IP: `http://<IPMI IP>`<strong><font color="red">USE YOUR ASSIGNED NODE(S)</font></strong>
+    1. Open a web browser to your IPMI IP: `http://<IPMI IP>`**USE YOUR ASSIGNED NODE(S)**
-            <br>- a.
-User: ADMIN Password :ADMIN</br>
+        - a.
+User: ADMIN Password :ADMIN

     2. Click Remote Console

 .. figure:: images/1_remote_console.png

     3. Click iKVM/HTML5 to get to the console of the node (AHV).
     4. Login with your AHV Host “root” user Lab Assigned Password
     5. To login to the local CVM use the internal IP “ssh nutanix@192.168.5.2”
     6. Login with your CVM Lab Assigned Password
-  7. (FROM NODE A ONLY, for team labs only one person should do this step) Since these labs are provided already installed, we want to put the system into a similar state to when they are out of the factory.
+    7. **(FROM NODE A ONLY, for team labs only one person should do this step)** Since these labs are provided already installed, we want to put the system into a similar state to when they are out of the factory.
 To do so run the following commands:

         - a: “*cluster status*” – shows you the status of your cluster.
 In our lab the cluster is UP
         - b: “*cluster stop*” – this will disable the cluster